DevExpress-Examples/XafMigrationTools/XafApiConverter/Source/UpgradesPrompts/UpdateTypes.md

     reason: "System.Web.UI.Page is Web Forms specific"
     note: |
       // NOTE: System.Web.UI.Page is Web Forms specific, no Blazor equivalent
-      // TODO: Application behavior verification required and new solution if necessary
+      // TODO: It is necessary to test the application's behavior and, if necessary, develop a new solution.

 type_rules:
   TYPE-RULE-001: